 Many people are surprised to find out they qualify for aging veterans’ benefits without having a service-related disability.
-The VA offers benefits that can be used by a Veteran or their surviving spouse to help with costs for in-home medical care, assisted living facilities and even nursing homes.
+The VA offers benefits that can be used by a Veteran or their surviving spouse to help with costs for in-home medical care, assisted living facilities, and even nursing homes.
 Yet, these are one of the least known benefits for long-term care.
-According to the VA, 72% of those eligible don’t end up using these benefits they earned in service to their country.
+According to the VA, 72% of those eligible don’t end up using the benefits they earned in service to their country.

 What You Need to Know

 In order to qualify, you (or your spouse) need to have served at least 90 days with 1 day of service occurring during these wartime periods: